Related Subjects:

 - Discuss psychological wellbeing before starting treatment.

-- For people at risk of pregnancy, explain the risks of isotretinoin during pregnancy and follow the MHRA pregnancy prevention program.
+- For individuals at risk of pregnancy, explain the risks of isotretinoin during pregnancy and follow the MHRA pregnancy prevention program.

 Steroid Management